UK Tax Risk Management Policy

 - LSM, Ironshore, and other UK operations endeavour to maintain an open and constructive relationship with HMRC.
 They seek to work in partnership with HMRC.

 - All UK operations are committed to act with transparency, integrity and professionalism in all taxation matters, in a manner consistent with Liberty Mutual Insurance’s values and code of conduct.
+All dealings are conducted in a professional and courteous manner.
 All UK operations aim to comply with compliance and reporting requirements.

 - Those responsible for UK taxation seek to build good relationships with the appropriate HMRC Customer Compliance Manager and team by engaging in discussions about tax affairs on a regular basis, particularly: